Safe and Nonconservative Contingency Planning for Autonomous Vehicles via Online Learning-Based Reachable Set Barriers: Introduction

 Recent advances in trajectory optimization for autonomous driving have employed distributed optimization techniques to address the computational bottlenecks.
 Specifically, the alternating direction method of multipliers (ADMM) is employed to maintain feasibility under constraints while achieving real-time performance\cite{adajania2022multi, ma2022alternating}.
 Particularly effective for separable biconvex optimization problems, ADMM-based approaches leverage parallel computing capabilities to facilitate high computational efficiency, enabling rapid response to changing environments~\cite{zheng2024barrier, zheng2025occlusion}.

-In this study, we propose a real-time contingency trajectory optimization framework that enforces safety through FRS-based barrier functions, with dynamic refinement of HV control-intent sets using event-triggered online learning.
+In this study, we propose a real-time contingency trajectory optimization framework that features an algorithmic co-design of constraint formulation, planning architecture, and numerical solving.
+The overview of the proposed framework is shown in Fig.~\ref{fig:architecture}.
 This approach ensures feasible, safe trajectories while adaptively managing uncertainty to avoid excessive conservatism.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a novel safety-preserving framework for autonomous vehicles, which integrates FRS with discrete barrier functions to ensure robust forward invariance of the safety set.
-Our method dynamically updates safety constraints through event-triggered online learning of HV control-intent sets to refine the FRS incrementally.
-This formulation addresses HV behavioral uncertainty appropriately and ensures collision-free maneuvers without reliance on accurate trajectory predictions.
+Specifically, the main contributions of this work are summarized as follows: \begin{itemize}

+\item Propose a novel safety-preserving framework that integrates FRS with discrete barrier functions to ensure robust forward invariance of the safety set.
+This framework dynamically refines safety constraints via event-triggered online learning of HV control-intent sets, thereby addressing behavioral uncertainty and ensuring collision-free maneuvers without reliance on accurate trajectory predictions.

-\item We develop a contingency trajectory optimization scheme that ensures safe trajectories with recursive feasibility.
-By co-optimizing a nominal performance-driven trajectory and a contingency trajectory with FRS-based barrier constraints, it ensures planning outcomes toward regions where safe maneuvers exist.
-This approach enables defensive driving while maintaining efficiency.
+\item Develop a contingency trajectory optimization scheme that ensures safe trajectories with recursive feasibility.
+This framework co-optimizes a nominal performance-driven trajectory and a contingency trajectory with FRS-based barrier constraints, which ensures planning outcomes toward regions where safe maneuvers exist, enabling defensive driving while maintaining efficiency.

-\item We leverage the bi-convex structure of the barrier constraints to decompose the non-convex contingency planning problem into tractable QP subproblems using consensus ADMM.
-This enables efficient computation of feasible trajectories, facilitating rapid response to uncertain driving conditions.
+\item Exploit the specific bi-convex structure of the barrier constraints to decompose the non-convex contingency planning problem into tractable QP subproblems via consensus ADMM.
+This algorithmic co-design enables efficient computation of feasible trajectories, facilitating rapid response to uncertain driving conditions.

-\item We validate the proposed approach on synthetic and real-world traffic datasets across different driving scenarios.
-The results demonstrate its ability to balance safety and efficiency, with improved passenger comfort under uncertain HV behaviors.
-Real-time performance is further verified through hardware experiments, which underscore its deployability in dynamic and uncertain traffic environments. \end{itemize}
+\item Validate the proposed approach through high-fidelity simulations on synthetic and real-world traffic datasets and hardware experiments.
+The results demonstrate its ability to balance safety and efficiency while improving passenger comfort, with hardware tests further verifying its real-time deployability in dynamic traffic environments. \end{itemize}

 The remainder of this paper is structured as follows: Section~\ref{sec:problem} introduces the problem statement.
 Section~\ref{sec:Learning_Reachable_Set} discusses event-triggered online learning of HV control-intent sets and FRS prediction, followed by FRS-based safety barrier design.
 Section~\ref{sec:optimization_problem} describes the contingency planning framework and optimization scheme with consensus ADMM, with supporting theoretical analysis.
 The proposed trajectory planning approach is evaluated in Section~\ref{sec:Results}, and a conclusion is drawn in Section~\ref{sec:Conclusions}.